about

 Caity also likes to bring humor and connection to every interaction she has, whether it is with a client, a colleague, or a stranger at the grocery store.
 She also brings empathy and understanding into her work; Caity got into the field of nutrition from her own disordered relationship with food and exercise.
 She knows it can be a difficult and irregular journey to heal your relationship with food, exercise, and your own body.
 Her history has only ignited her passion for appropriate sports nutrition counseling and working with folks in healing their relationship with movement and exercise.

-Caity holds a master’s degree in Public Health – Nutrition from the University of Washington’s School of Public Health, she is a dietitian licensed in the State of Washington, and has experience working with eating disorder patients in higher levels of care.
+Caity holds a master’s degree in Public Health – Nutrition from the University of Washington’s School of Public Health, she is a dietitian licensed in Washington and New Mexico, and has experience working with eating disorder patients in higher levels of care.
 During her master’s program, Caity was nominated by her cohort to receive the Carrie Cheney Student Leadership award for her advocacy of HAES, fat positivity, and gender-affirming care.
-She also has advanced leadership training after completing a nine month LEAH fellowship (Leadership Education in Adolescent Health) through UW and Seattle Children’s Hospital, which included both didactic and clinical training in adolescent health.
+She also has advanced leadership training after completing a nine-month LEAH fellowship (Leadership Education in Adolescent Health) through UW and Seattle Children’s Hospital, which included both didactic and clinical training in adolescent health.

-Outside of work Caity enjoys listening to audiobooks, baking cookies, and finding new ways to explore joyful movement – she has enjoyed trying to further her mountain biking skills but also loves walking to the dog park with her adopted pups Benny and Lottie.
+Outside of work Caity enjoys listening to audiobooks, baking cookies, and finding new ways to explore joyful movement – her current favorites are mountain biking and walking around the dog park with her adopted pups Benny and Lottie.

 Food can and should be joyful.
 We are all born intuitive eaters, but all too often our diet-focused culture turns this joy into shame and guilt.
 It’s time we acknowledge that dieting does more harm than good, explore how diet culture has held us back, and re-define our ideas of health.